 ALICE is an acronym to represent all those in our community who are Asset Limited, Income Constrained, Employed.
 She is not an individual, but a conceptual blending of all those in our community who bring home a paycheck that doesn’t stretch to cover a household’s needs.

 If we look around, we can see ALICE everywhere we go.
 She is the heroine that holds the fabric of our communities together.
 She’s in convenience stores, coffee shops and restaurants, the person taking care of our youngest children and our oldest citizens.
 ALICE is glad to have a job, proud of her work and happy to contribute to the community.
 She is also always afraid of the wolf at the door – the next car repair, doctor visit or unexpected bill.

 The ALICE Report, a joint project of the United Ways in Iowa, tells the real story of those in our communities who are below the ALICE Threshold.
 Businesses, public officials and community members are well aware that people are struggling in our state.
 However, they often don’t understand the depths of the struggle, the real fears of these families and the consequences for all of us when we don’t listen to their tale.
 The ALICE report is a first step in further opening the conversation with a common language to create a new ending for ALICE’s story.

-Click below to download a PDF of the Executive Summary or the Full Report.
+Click below to download a PDF of the full report.